Review – Sins of a Solar Empire

 I have a strange relationship with MGS.
 If you take away a few enhanced releases, I have played (or am playing) just about everything MGS related, from the mainline trilogy to Twin Snakes and even the Game Boy Color game.
 Something tells me I’ll have finished MGS4 within four months of release, even if I have no PS3.
 I seem to be an absolute whore for Kojima.
 And yet, I’m not sure I entirely love MGS.
 In fact, I know I don’t.

 The only game in the series that I would consider truly brilliant is 3.
 The rest may simply be problematic postmodern experiments.
-Everyone heaps praise upon the stories and storytelling present in MGS, yet it seems to me to be mostly anime fueled sci-fi schlock. → Who is that standing behind you?
+Everyone heaps praise upon the stories and storytelling present in MGS, yet it seems to me to be mostly anime fueled sci-fi schlock.
+Everyone is in love with Hideo Kojima’s role as gaming’s conflicted auteur, but other whispers in the game industry paint him as an egomaniac with more bark than talent. → Gotta get down on Friday.

 Review – Crysis